Miami Beach officers shoot pepper balls into spring break crowds to enforce emergency curfew

 Correction: A previous version of this story mischaracterized the reason why the Clevelander South Beach is temporarily halting its food and beverage operations.
 The Clevelander is halting operations due to safety concerns for its employees and patrons.

-CNN's Eric Levenson, Andy Rose and Hollie Silverman contributed to this report.
+CNN's Susannah Cullinane, Eric Levenson, Andy Rose and Hollie Silverman contributed to this report.